Prashanth-Mallyampatti/Anomaly-Prediction-in-Large-Scale-Distributed-Systems/Cassandra Setup/README.md

     sudo ufw disable

-<br /> Setup 3-node cluster: Choose any 2 hosts as seed nodes and add IP addresses in `$SEED`.
+<br /> Setup 3-node cluster:
+<br />Choose any 2 hosts as seed nodes and add IP addresses in `$SEED`.
 By default `eth0` is considered as network interface.

     yes Y | bash ./cassandra.sh